-Where to find cheap whiskey in Seattle and Bellevue
+Where to find the best deals on great whiskey in Seattle and Bellevue

 A Weller 12-year, one of the hottest bourbons on the Hill, costs only $6.
 Japanese whiskey is the most popular and expensive category, but you can get the Yamazaki 12-year for $12 here.
 The cult Pappy 10-year goes for $13.

 Nearby, Clever Dunne’s Irish House sells most brown spirits for less than $10.
 The selection is modest but the pour is generous.
-I suspect it’s cheap because no one behind this dive has gotten around to adjusting the menu for inflation in at least five years.
+But you only have until the end of January before this dive closes for good.

 Lot No. 3, 460 106th Ave.
 N.E., Bellevue; 425-440-0025, lotno3.com